Deirdre18/ecommerce-django-app/README.md

 ### - Travis Testing

-Travis Continuous Integration has been passing tests since I first started this project.
-The Travis link is at the top of README.
+I used [Travis Continuous Integration](https://travis-ci.org/) and all tests passed, since I first started this project.
+The Travis link is at the top of this README.
 I have found it very useful in aligning integrated testing with development.

 ### - Manual testing of functionality